 - Physics (incl. but not limited to astrophysics, cosmology, plasma modelling, QCD)

 The three-day program will include keynote presentations, minisymposia, peer-reviewed papers, panels and poster sessions.
 The conference is co-sponsored by ACM SIGHPC, and full papers will be published in the ACM Digital Library.

-ISC High Performance and the PASC Conference are pleased to announce that ISC 2020 and PASC20, two major events in the European HPC ecosystem, are scheduled back-to-back at the end of June and beginning of July 2020.
+ISC High Performance and the PASC Conference are pleased to announce that these two major events in the European HPC ecosystem will be scheduled back-to-back in 2021.

 Don’t miss the opportunity to combine the two events.
 ISC High Performance and PASC look forward to welcoming you to Germany and Switzerland for thought-provoking technical sessions and additional networking opportunities.